benjvi/benjvi.github.io/_posts/2014-06-07-OCJP6-How-And-Wherefore.md

 </ol>
 Writing code is also an important activity, but it will be tricky to find meaningful projects where all the edge cases you will run into on the exam will be applicable.
 Ideally relevant exercises would be included in your textbook - but the SCJP6 book only has one or two.
 I therefore found it slightly more productive to focus on the conceptual basis and the reasoning behind the language design.

-###Learning Points
+### Learning Points

-That idea, of having a conceptual basis, also tended to divide the useful topics from the unuseful topics of the exam.
+That idea, of having a conceptual basis, also tended to divide the useful topics from the less useful topics of the exam.
 For me the most interesting learning points were:
 <ul>
 <li><em>Getting in-detail with Polymorphism</em>. this is a profoundly useful concept in program design.
 Perhaps most commonly, this forms a basis for the Dependency Injection pattern, whereby we are able to cast an object to an interface and keep encapsulation whilst still ensuring the necessary dependencies are captured by our object.
 Similarly it is valuable to be able to realise that instance variables and static methods are still accessible through objects but are not subject to polymorphism.</li>